Highlights–Western Field Conference 2018

 In the time of slavery, there was a black woman in New York named Isabella (Belle) Baumfree (1797-1883) who wanted to be free, so she decided to escape from her slave master.
 In 1826, she picked up her daughter and walked away.
 She went to the house of a white man, and he helped her to be free.
 Her five-year-old son had been sold to a man in Alabama, and she went to court and sued the white man for selling her son.
 She won the case, becoming the first black woman to win a court case in the United States against a white man.
 She was convinced of the gospel and met Ellen G. White and Uriah Smith.
 “She gave herself the name Sojourner Truth in 1843 after she became convinced that God had called her to leave the city and go into the countryside ‘testifying the hope that was in her.’” –https://en.wikipedia.org/wiki/Sojourner_Truth.

 All of us were sold, born into slavery and death, and our slave master–the god of this world–does not want to free us.
-But Jesus did so–from the past and the present.
+But Jesus freed us from both the past and the present.
 He overcame temptation for every person.
 He tells us to go to court and sue for our freedom and our children.
 When we go to court in the great judgment, we need Jesus.
 May God give us courage, even as we learn to overcome the longest distance in the world–that between the mind and the heart.

 President: Larry Watts